ejaya2/ejaya2.github.io/_posts/2016-11-20-Full-Permission-Report-PowerShell.md

 ## The script

-You can download the script from [here](http://ericjalexander.com/scripts/enumerate_permissions.ps1)
+You can download the script from [here](http://ericjalexander.com/scripts/enumerate_permissions.ps1), I've also included it below.

 ```PowerShell
 #Adapted from: https://github.com/OfficeDev/PnP/blob/master/Samples/Core.PermissionListing/Core.PermissionListingWeb/Pages/Default.aspx.cs